tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Isabel Briggs-Myers codified Jung's work and created the Myers Briggs Type Indicator or [MBTI (r)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator), which people can use to find their four-letter type.
 I am proud to be an INFP!
-Courses and books explaining these four-letter types are popular, and posts referencing them are easy to find on social media sites like twitter, pinterest, reddit, and tumblr.
+Courses and books explaining these four-letter types are popular, and posts with hashtags referencing them are easy to find on social media sites like twitter, pinterest, reddit, and tumblr.

 Recently I decided to base the next phase of this project on the Big Five "OCEAN" personality traits, and have been researching those in parallel with my studies of Art history.
 Learning about and looking at how the various Cubist artists and their paintings evolved over time, I started thinking this style -- which is more nuanced than Mondrian's work --